smalltalk-from-scratch — Part 6

 under ^7! !

 Rule 3 (over) is straight copy.
 Rule 6 (reverse) is XOR — used for cursors because XORing twice restores the original.
 Rule 4 (erase) clears destination bits.
-Rule 16 (paint) is a special case that uses the halftone pattern as a color source.
+Rule 16 (paint) is handled as a special Smalltalk fallback, not a native bitwise rule — hence the fallback branch in copyBits when the primitive fails for rule values outside 0–15.

 BitBlt in C#